Nielsbishere/core/README.md

 # Only build arm64-v8a debug for linux-x86_64
 make_android.sh -abi=arm64-v8a

+# Get more info about the command
+make_android.sh -help
 ```
 On Linux, this might require you to `chmod +x make_android.sh` before you use it.